 - Heat sensitive

 Before you start, make sure you have a pattern designed for stretch fabrics.
-Indeed, patterns designed for stretch fabrics are smaller than patterns for woven fabrics (due to the stretch of stretch fabrics); so these are patterns reserved for stretch fabrics.
-This should be clearly mentioned on your pattern.
+Indeed, patterns made for stretch fabrics are smaller than patterns for woven fabrics (due to the stretch of the fabric); these are therefore patterns reserved for stretch fabrics.
+This should be clearly indicated on your pattern.

-Before sewing, wash your fabric and iron it by choosing the iron temperature suitable for synthetics.
-Do not exceed these temperatures or you risk burning your beautiful lycra.
+Before sewing, wash your fabric and iron it using the iron temperature suitable for synthetics.
+Do not exceed these temperatures to avoid burning your beautiful lycra.

 Once your fabric is ready, identify the direction of the stretch (some lycra is bi-stretch) and make sure you position your pieces in the direction of the stretch; according to the instructions of your pattern.